sourcegraph/handbook/content/engineering/web/goals.md

 ### Medium term

-_To reach our long-term goal, we set the following medium-term goals to guide our short-term iteration plans.
-These medium-term goals are listed in order of rough priority.
+_These medium-term goals are listed in order of rough priority.
 This means we preference a sooner-listed goal when making progress on one would conflict with another goal, but it doesn't mean we only work on the first goal until it's done – we balance our iterations in sum so we can make some progress on all of these goals over a quarter.
 Within each goal, the sub-goals are also listed in (stricter) priority order._

-1. **Make the Sourcegraph web interfaces more consistent and improve discoverability of Sourcegraph features.**
-   1. Make progress on design debt throughout the web app where the web team owns the design: repo page areas and panels, navigation and headers, general theming, and the blob page (file viewer).
-   1. Build and update designs to help users discover or understand everything Sourcegraph offers, like new navigation menus and header concepts.
+1. **Make code insights an entirely new reason to use Sourcegraph.**
+   1. Focus on building prototypes to solve the most pressing needs of our customers, to clearly demonstrate the value of code insights.
+   1. Expose more generalizable metrics that let our users measure and track their own goals, whether those are migrations, code smells, security needs, cross-collaboration, or other information about code.
+   1. Expose features that let our users build their own insights.

 1. **Make Sourcegraph extensions a core part of Sourcegraph users' experiences.**
    1. Track anonymized, general usage of extensions to determine which extensions are most successful at adding value for our users to inform our future work.